Decoupling Geometric Planning and Execution in Scalable Multi-Agent Path Finding: Experimental Evaluation

 In terms of runtime, as shown in Figure~\ref{fig:runtime_combined}, the proposed approach exhibits an empirically near-linear scaling trend and achieves the second-best performance overall, slightly behind PIBT.
 This efficiency stems from avoiding time-expanded graph construction and resolving conflicts through sparse, local queue operations in the DLC stage.

 Regarding solution quality, as illustrated in Figure~\ref{fig:SOC_combined}, ECBS typically achieves the lowest SOC when it succeeds.
 Nevertheless, the proposed method consistently outperforms CA* and PIBT and remains competitive with ECBS.
 The advantage is most pronounced in constrained environments, where geometric conflict preemption significantly reduces execution-time waiting, which is often the dominant contributor to SOC.
-In these settings and at large agent counts, the proposed method can improve ECBS in regimes where ECBS approaches the time limit.

 \textbf{Impact of Dynamic Costs.} We next analyze the effect of geometric cost inflation through an ablation study.
+We distinguish between \emph{spatial cost}, defined as the number of vertices in the planned trajectory, and \emph{temporal cost}, representing the total number of wait actions inserted by the DLC stage to resolve conflicts.
 Table~\ref{tab:room_cost_breakdown_ext} compares the full method (\emph{Cost Update}) against an ablated variant (\emph{No Cost Update}) in which the penalty parameter $C_{\mathrm{p}}$ is set to zero.
-In this case, geometric planning reduces to standard shortest-path computation and all conflict resolution is deferred to the DLC stage.

 Results on the bottleneck-heavy map show that enabling GCP reduces the total cost in high-density scenarios.
 At $k=1000$, the total SOC is reduced by $23.1\%$.
-This improvement reflects a clear trade-off: a moderate increase in spatial cost due to detours (approximately $16\%$) yields a large reduction in temporal cost (waiting actions) of about $70\%$.
-Consequently, the proportion of SOC attributable to waiting decreases from $68.4\%$ to $52.4\%$.
-These results confirm that preemptive geometric detours are significantly cheaper than resolving repeated conflicts through temporal synchronization in constrained environments.
+This improvement reflects a clear trade-off: a moderate increase in spatial cost due to detours yields a large reduction in temporal cost of about $70\%$.
+These results confirm that preemptive geometric detours are significantly cheaper than resolving repeated conflicts through temporal synchronization.

 \textbf{Impact of cost inflating in ordering.} A priority policy defines the ordering $\pi=(a_1,\dots,a_k)$ used by the prioritized planner.
-Each heuristic assigns to every agent $a_i$ a scalar key $\kappa(a_i)$ computed from the static map (topology only) and the agent's start/goal pair; agents are then sorted by $\kappa$ (ties broken uniformly at random).
-Importantly, these keys are computed \emph{before} running GCP and therefore do not depend on the cost inflation process, given this, it is interesting to analyze how different orderings would affect how the costs evolve and consequentially, how the GCP performs temporal detours.
+Each heuristic assigns to every agent $a_i$ a scalar key $\kappa(a_i)$ computed from the static map and the agent's start/goal pair; agents are then sorted by $\kappa$.
+Under Assumption~\ref{ass:residual_reach}, the existence of a solution is guaranteed for multiple priority orderings $\pi$.
+Consequently, the choice of priority policy does not dictate the solvability of the instance, but rather its optimality and the specific spatial-temporal trade-offs made by the GCP, for this reason, a study of the priority heuristics is performed.